torogeldiiev/python/README.md

 # Vulnerability Checker

+## Description

 This project is a REST API service that provides information about vulnerable package versions.

-## Description

-The API fetches vulnerability data from the OSV (Open Source Vulnerabilities) database for packages in the Debian and Ubuntu ecosystems.
-It aggregates the affected versions of a package from both ecosystems and provides a list of unique versions.

 ## Features

-- Fetches vulnerability data from the OSV database
+- Fetches vulnerability data from the OSV (Open Source Vulnerabilities) database
 - Aggregates affected versions from Debian and Ubuntu ecosystems
 - Provides a list of unique affected versions for a given package
 - Returns the result as a JSON response